Timberborn-Modding-Central/TimberAPI/README.md

 Unofficial API to enable easier Timberborn modding

 ### **Currently supported features:**
-1. Bind your code easily with depencency injection
+1. Bind your code easily with dependency injection
 2. Event listening of any event to get triggered on in game actions
 3. A comprehensive UI component builder
-4. Asset injection, provide your own icons or even unity bundles
+4. Asset and object injection, provide your own icons or even unity bundles
 5. Labels and localization support
+6. Link entities together for data communication

 ## More Information can be found on the wiki
 **[Timberborn Modding Wiki](https://github.com/Timberborn-Modding-Central/TimberAPI/wiki)**